RobTillaart/MS5837/README.md

 **Experimental**

 The MS5837 is a waterproof device to measure temperature and pressure to a high level of accuracy.
+Note only the sensor not the PCB is waterproof.

 From the measured pressure one can calculate the depth or the altitude of the sensor to some extend.
-- The MS5837_30 can go to depth of about 300 meter as it can measure up to 30 Bar.
+- The MS5837_30 can go to depth of about 300 meter (under water) as it can measure up to 30 Bar.
 - The MS5837_02 is meant for altitude measurements as it can as low as 300 mBar, -20°C
 - The MS5803_01 is meant for altitude measurements as it can as low as 10 mBar, -40°C